saveourtool/diktat/info/guide/guide-chapter-3.md

                 " string"
 ```

-- A list of supertypes should be indented with `4 spaces` if they are on different lines, or with `8 spaces` if the leading colon is also on a separate line
+- A list of supertypes should be indented with `4 spaces` if they are on different lines or with `8 spaces` if the leading colon is also on a separate line

 ```kotlin
 class A :